CAAPIM/Releases/README.md

 - Secure access to APIs
 - Send HTTP Requests to external APIs

+The Xamarin Mobile SDK supports downloading the latest SDK from NuGet, which is embedded in Visual Studio.

 ### Compatibility

 | CA Mobile API Gateway | OAuth Toolkit |